Skip to content

 Key Takeaways

 There are occasions when you may be required to pay expenses for your employees related to their work.
-For example, your business might pay for fuel your employees use for work-related journeys.
-Employees may be entitled to claim tax relief on this, so it is crucial that, as an employer, you correctly pay expenses to allow them to benefit from this.
+For example, your business might pay for the fuel your employees use for work-related journeys.
+Employees may be entitled to claim tax relief on this, so it is crucial that, as an employer, you correctly reimburse expenses to allow them to benefit from this.
 The key is to ensure that you are up-to-date with the fuel rates in effect occasionally and that your policies are carefully drafted to reflect your internal processes and the law.

 Frequently Asked Questions